I Am Legend (novel): Critical reception

+The book initially received mixed reviews.
 As related in In Search of Wonder (1956), Damon Knight wrote:

 The book is full of good ideas, every other one of which is immediately dropped and kicked out of sight.
 The characters are child's drawings, as blank-eyed and expressionless as the author himself in his back-cover photograph.
 The plot limps.
 All the same, the story could have been an admirable minor work in the tradition of Dracula, if only the author, or somebody, had not insisted on encumbering it with the year's most childish set of "scientific" rationalizations.